AlexanderGomes/A2GDB/README.md

 - Not every application needs extreme performance, but the complacency in modern software development is something I'm learning to challenge.
 When websites showing products consume up to 1GB of RAM (peak) and 600MB on average, or a simple notes app uses 400–500MB of RAM, it highlights a problem I’m learning to address.
 We’ve become too reliant on hardware improvements, leading to stagnation in software efficiency, and I’m focusing on creating solutions that don’t just assume everyone has the latest phone or the best internet access.

 NO SSN & BAD MARKET:
 - I don't currently have an SSN, and the market is pretty bad even if I had one.
-I decided to give myself a job and build this project that is very challenging.
+I decided to give myself a job by building this project that is very challenging.